markmacode/dotfiles/README.md

 ./build.sh
 ```

+**If nix was installed, you will have to run `./build.sh` again to finish the rest of the build script since it resets to shell to complete the install of nix.**

 ## Install

 If you skipped the [Build](#build-optional) step, then you will need to make sure you have `stow` installed.